-This is great for calming down when upset or after exercises.
+This is one the best breathing exercise for kids to help them calm down when upset angry.
 Hold up 5 fingers like candles on a birthday cake.
 Gently breathe in and blow them out one at a time, lowering each finger as you blow it out.
 For VERY upset children I sometimes hold up my own hand in front of them as candles because they can’t even get the focus to do it themselves.

 This is good for waking up tired kids!
 Sit on your knees and make “paws” with your hands in front of you.
 Take three quick inhales in through your nose, then one long “ahhh” exhale.
 I tell them to image smelling carrots (or their favorite food!)
 Do it just 2-3 times.

-Another good calming OR energizing activity.
+Another one of our good calming OR energizing breathing exercises for kids.
 Imagine a slice of pizza on your hand flat in front of your face.
 Inhale to smell in the delicious scent; blow out slowly to cool it off so you can eat!

 This is best done in cobra pose.
 We usually start in crocodile pose (head down) and pretend to be a snake hiding in the grass.
 We inhale and on the count of three press up to cobra and hiss out nice and long.
 Wiggling is encouraged.